ch4/libnode-android-public/api example/readme.markdown

 * Added a ConnectionFail event to ConnectionListener and supported in BluetoothService.

-* Added a ConenctionFail message to be sent through the handler.
+* Added a ConnectionFail message to be sent through the handler.

 * Bug Fixes for Chroma Readings.